 Designing a Dredging Sediment Sampling and Analysis Plan

-By following this guidance and TOGS 5.1.9 In-Water and Riparian Management of Sediment and Dredged Material (821 KB PDF), as appropriate, applicants proposing to dredge should be able to create an approvable sediment sampling plan.
-A flowchart has been provided, to allow the applicant to easily follow the sediment sampling plan process.
+By following this guidance and TOGS 5.1.9 In-Water and Riparian Management of Sediment and Dredged Material (PDF), as appropriate, applicants proposing to dredge should be able to create an approvable sediment sampling plan.
+A flowchart has been provided to allow the applicant to easily follow the sediment sampling plan process.

-For handy reference, the Checklist, Flowchart, and Balduck's Method table are available in a PDF (270 KB).
+For reference, the Checklist, Flowchart, and Balduck's Method table are available in a PDF.

 Checklist

 The following steps should be taken in designing an approvable sediment sampling plan.
-This is part of the reference PDF (270 KB) available.
+This is part of the reference PDF available.

-- Prepare a plan view of the proposed dredge area and provide proposed project depth.
+- Prepare a plan view of the proposed dredge area, including project depth.

-- Use a recent (less than five years old) bathymetric survey of the project site.
+- Use a recent (e.g., less than 6 months old) bathymetric survey of the project site.

-- Determine total area to be dredged and total volume of sediment to be removed.
+- Determine the total area to be dredged and the total volume of sediment to be removed.

-- Determine the number of samples to be collected based on the total area to be dredged by using Balduck's Method.
+- Determine the number of core samples to be collected based on the total area to be dredged using the Balduck's Method.

-- Identify sites for core sampling using the guidance for identifying core sampling sites.
+- Identify locations for core sampling using the guidance for identifying core sampling locations.

-- Plan to drive cores six inches below project depth.
+- Plan to drive cores one foot below project depth.
 Definitions of dredging and sampling depths.

-- Create a compositing scheme for core samples; compositing will reduce the overall number of samplings to be analyzed.
+- Create a compositing scheme for core samples; compositing will reduce the overall number of samples to be analyzed.

-- Samples in a composite should represent sediments taken from approximately the same depth and from the same geographic area within the dredging area.
+- Samples in a composite should represent sediments with similar characteristics (e.g., grain size, TOC, color) taken from approximately the same depth and geographic area within the dredging area

 - Composites should be comprised of no more than three samples.

-- Core material above the project depth will be composited.
+- Core material above the project depth will be composited separately from core material below project depth (next 6 inches of sediment to be exposed).

-- Cores from areas known or suspected to consist of impacted sediments (e.g. outfall or spill areas) are not to be composited with cores from other areas.
+- Cores from areas of known or suspected contamination (e.g., proximity to outfall or historical spill areas) are not to be composited with cores from other areas.

-- Submit complete Sediment Sampling and Analysis Plan to the NYSDEC (c/o Dredge Team; 47-40 21st Street 4th Flr; Long Island City, NY 11101) for review and approval.
-Sediment sampling should not commence until plan approval is received.
+- Submit a complete Sediment Sampling and Analysis Plan to the NYSDEC via email at r2dredge@dec.ny.gov for review and approval.
+Sediment sampling should not commence until the sediment sampling plan is reviewed and approved by NYSDEC.

 Sediment Sampling Plan Process Flowchart